-You can buy cupcakes for this recipe or make your own.
-You can use white frosting out of a can, or make your own frosting from scratch.
+If you're short on time, you can easily recreate this treat with both store-bought cupcakes and frosting out of a can.
 Tint the frosting different colors if you're making a lot of these little cupcakes to look like a whole forest of tiny little owls.

 This is a spectacular dessert recipe for Halloween.
 For even more fun, make a large sheet cake, frost it, then pipe on the branches of a tree using chocolate frosting.
 Put these cupcakes on the branches for a fabulous centerpiece for your party.